spiros/discrete_frechet/README.md

 as an alternative to using the exact Fréchet distance between a polygonal approximation of the curves or an approximation of this value.

-This is a Python 3.* implementation of the algorithm produced in *Eiter, T. and Mannila, H., 1994.
+This is a Python 3.13 implementation of the algorithm produced in *Eiter, T. and Mannila, H., 1994.
 [Computing discrete Fréchet distance](http://www.kr.tuwien.ac.at/staff/eiter/et-archive/cdtr9464.pdf).
 Tech.
 Report CD-TR 94/64, Information Systems Department, Technical University of Vienna.*

+This implementation is iterative and does not use recursion.

+The original algorithm is described as:
 ```
 Function dF(P, Q): real;
     input: polygonal curves P = (u1, . . . , up) and Q = (v1, . . . , vq).